Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 Now that the data is embedded in graph representations, how do we learn on graphs?
 The answer to this question is Graph Neural Networks.
 </div> </p>

-<p>  <div style="text-align: justify">
-Graph Neural Networks are built using the Message Passing framework introduced by </div> </p> [Giler et al.](https://arxiv.org/abs/1704.01212). <p>  <div style="text-align: justify"> They adopt a graph-in graph-out principle.
+Graph Neural Networks are built using the Message Passing framework introduced by [Giler et al.](https://arxiv.org/abs/1704.01212).
+They adopt a graph-in graph-out principle.
 This means that for graph inputs with nodes, edge and global context information the output is a graph with the same connectivity as the input graph.
 The idea of message passing boils down to three main steps:

+<p>  <div style="text-align: justify">
   1) For every node of the graph as message is computed for all neighbouring nodes.
 A messages is a function of the node information, the neighbor information, and the edge between them.
 This function can be a Multilayer Perceptron.
 </div> </p>